letscontrolit/ESPEasy/README.md

 If you're living on the edge and want the latest features and bugs, go to https://github.com/letscontrolit/ESPEasy .

+If you're a developer: Bug fixes go in this branch, we will merge them back to the development branch.

 Check here to learn how to use this branch and help us improving ESPEasy: http://www.letscontrolit.com/wiki/index.php/ESPEasy#Source_code_development

 ## Versions